AndrewRook/linux_setup/README.md

   * mirror.cs.jmu.edu
   * James Madison
 * Follow startup guide, especially installing updates and firewall.
+* Install additional language packs by clicking on system reports in the taskbar.

 ## Create parent account
 * Log into the kid account